ds-04/dell_me4_array_nagios_check/README.md

 Developed with the motivation of use with the LibreNMS monitoring system.

-Some of the code is based on work by user Yogibaer75 found here: https://github.com/Yogibaer75/Check_MK-Things/tree/master/check%20plugins%202.0/dell_powervault_me4
+Some of the code is based on work by user Yogibaer75 (for the CheckMK monitoring system) found here: https://github.com/Yogibaer75/Check_MK-Things/tree/master/check%20plugins%202.0/dell_powervault_me4